Brain Balance: How It Shapes Your Child’s Behavior

 • Increased fearfulness

-• Challenges with social interactions including lack of empathy for others
+• Challenges with social interactions, including lack of empathy

-• Symptoms are usually seen in children diagnosed with ADHD, Autism Spectrum Disorder (ASD), and Oppositional Defiant Disorder (ODD)
+• Symptoms commonly seen in children diagnosed with ADHD, Autism Spectrum Disorder (ASD), Oppositional Defiant Disorder (ODD), and Sensory Processing Dysfunction

 • Hesitancy to try new things